jiajiexiao/SeqInfer/README.md

 ----------

-We hope you find SeqLearn useful for your sequence learning tasks!
+We hope you find SeqInfer useful for your sequence learning tasks!
 If you encounter any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
 Happy coding!